jofiel-nguyen/Bubble-Popper-Python/README.md

 Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
 ### License
-Distributed under the MIT License.
-See LICENSE for more information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---